karaokemugen/karaokemugen-app/README.md

 The app is multi-platform and works on Linux/Windows/macOS.

-It requires nodeJS 12 or above.
+For source installs, it requires nodeJS 12 or above, as well as postgresql, mpv and ffmpeg binaries (see below).

-It also requires postgresql, mpv and ffmpeg binaries (see below).
+For binary installs, everything's included.

 ## Install